RunestoneInteractive/thinkcspy/_sources/Studios/Chapter10.rst

 - Done!

-The pseudo code for the algorithm is as fallows:
+The pseudo code for the algorithm is as follows:

 ... codeblock:: pseudocode
     function bubbleSort (list)
         nswaps = 0  ## Number of swaps made